o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 The docker image is not production ready though and many components are installed by default to make it easy to use for development but not for production.

+A demo with other backends is available on a [previous post demo](../2023-11-09_Monotonicity/demo/README.md#context)

 ## Architecture and Scalability

 Graphite has been forked and updated to support scalability at different scope.